 In 2013, more than 16,000 teachers and school administrators served as professional SkillsUSA members and advisors.
 More than 600 business, industry, and labor sponsors actively support SkillsUSA at the national level through financial aid, in-kind contributions, and involvement of their people in SkillsUSA activities.
 More work directly with state associations and local chapters.

 What is SkillsUSA?

-SkillsUSA is a partnership of students, teachers and industry representatives working together to ensure America has a skilled workforce.
-SkillsUSA helps each student to excel.
-SkillsUSA is a national organization serving teachers and high school and college students who are preparing for careers in technical, skilled and service occupations, including health occupations and for further education.
+SkillsUSA is a partnership of students, teachers, and industry representatives working together to ensure America has a skilled workforce.
+SkillsUSA helps each student excel.
+We are a national organization that serves teachers and high school and college students preparing for careers in technical, skilled, and service occupations, including health care, and further education.
 SkillsUSA was formerly known as VICA (the Vocational Industrial Clubs of America).

 SkillsUSA programs include local, state, and national competitions in which students demonstrate occupational and leadership skills.
 At the annual national-level SkillsUSA Championships, nearly 6,000 students compete in 99 occupational and leadership skill areas.
 SkillsUSA programs also help to establish industry standards for job skill training in the lab and classroom and promote community service.

 SkillsUSA is recognized by the U.S. Department of Education and is cited as a “successful model of employer-driven youth development training program” by the U.S. Department of Labor.
 The SkillsUSA Work Force Ready System is a comprehensive tool to help students document entry-level skills defined by industry and accepted by state education policy.
 Developed with a W.K.
 Kellogg Foundation grant, the Work Force Ready System features 47 industry-driven assessments.